cmda-bt/fe-course-19-20/week-5.md

 * Show progress individually
 * Document your findings in the wiki (progress)
-* Work on job story
+* Work on front-end feature

 ## Homework